 Are mussels suitable for microwaving?

 After testing three different cooking methods, we found that mussels are suitable for microwaving.
-They are best cooked on a flat microwave-safe plate in their shells.
-Although timings will vary by oven, try heating them for about two minutes on high.
+They are best cooked on a flat, microwave-safe plate in their shells.
+Although timing will vary by oven, try heating them for about two minutes on high.

 The team was pleasantly surprised by the results of cooking mussels in the microwave oven.
 We guessed that they’d be tough and unevenly cooked, but they had reasonable levels of juice and were tender.
 Using conventional cooking techniques will provide a slightly better result, but the difference isn't huge.